brandon1024/node-skeleton/documents/setup.md

 - Linux: [2.5 Installing MySQL on Linux - MySQL](https://dev.mysql.com/doc/refman/5.7/en/linux-installation.html)
 - MacOS: [2.4.2 Installing MySQL on OS X Using Native Packages - MySQL](https://dev.mysql.com/doc/refman/5.6/en/osx-installation-pkg.html)

-Although it isn't necessarily required, MySQL Workbench and JetBrains DataGrid are very useful tools for managing the database users and schemas.
+Although it isn't necessarily required, MySQL Workbench and JetBrains DataGrip are very useful tools for managing the database users and schemas.
 Once you have MySQL Workbench installed, create a new connection with the following parameters:
 - Connection Name: node-skeleton (note: this name is irrelevant)
 - Hostname: 127.0.0.1
 - Port: 3306